blindnet-io/openness-framework/DecisionFramework/templates/README.md

-# Common Fact Base
+# Blindnet Decision Templates

 ## What Is a Common Fact Base?

 A comprehensive set of information that allows all stakeholders (past, present, and future) to have a shared understanding of important facts and information about a given problem, project, or decision.

-## How to Use The Common Fact Base Templates
+## How to Use The Blindnet Decision Templates

 ### Choosing The Right Template

 This project provides three different templates:

-- `XX-DR-template.md` is a simpler, straightforward, and generic "Decision Record" template.
+- `DR-XXXX-template.md` is a simpler, straightforward, and generic "Decision Record" template.
 It's the most obvious choice to record a simple decision, especially if it's closed to be made or was already made.
-- `XX-SG-template.md` helps to clearly think and describe an objective to be met following the SMART goal method; It's often the better choice at an early stage of a reflection to specify an overriding objective before building a project around it.
+- `SG-XXXX-template.md` helps to clearly think and describe an objective to be met following the SMART goal method; It's often the better choice at an early stage of a reflection to specify an overriding objective before building a project around it.
-- `XX-PJ-template.md` allows to break down a problem or project and collectively seek solutions on how to address it.
-It's the most collaborative of all templates, but also the more complex one.
-Choose it when starting a decision-making involving a large number of contributors or when starting a complex project.
-See

 ### Decisions to Make Before Publishing